 BUY AGAVE SEED

 If you are looking to buy Agave seed, you are in luck.
-The 'Garden of Eaden' seed shop now has Agave seed in stock as part of its standard range.
-Just click on the links to be directed to the new and improved seed shop.
+The 'Seeds of Eaden' seed shop now has Agave seed in stock as part of its standard range.

 Because agaves are relatively slow growing they can be expensive to purchase, so propagating your own agaves is a fantastic way of building up your stocks as well as getting the varieties that you want.